Rule-based Logic

 To create an interaction, the Enneo SDK can be used, a library with object definitions.
 The above interaction can be created with this code:

-to https://instance-name.enneo.ai
+must be set to https://instance-name.enneo.ai

 and ENNEO_SESSION_TOKEN